 Add herbs and lemon zest to butter, generously add sea salt and pepper to butter and mix well using a fork

-Use your hands to gently separate the skin of the turkey from the meat, then rub the herbed butter under the skin reserving 1/3 of it to melt and pour over skin
+Use your hands to gently separate the skin of the turkey from the meat, then place 2/3 of the herbed butter under the skin, spreading out to cover as much of the turkey as you can.
+Melt remaining butter and pour over skin.

 If desired place additional herbs and one quartered onion into cavity of bird

-Then preheat oven to 425 degrees, place the turkey in oven and immediately turn heat down to 350 degrees, cook for 2 1/2 - 3 1/2 hours depending on size, internal temperature should be between 150-160 degrees (using a meat thermometer takes the guess work out of it)
+Then preheat oven to 425 degrees, place the turkey in oven and immediately turn heat down to 350 degrees, cook for 2 1/2 - 3 1/2 hours depending on size.
+A stuffed turkey requires about 15 minutes per pound while unstuffed turkeys require 12-15 minutes per pound.
+Internal temperature should be between 150-160 degrees (using a meat thermometer takes the guess work out of it)

 Allow bird to rest under foil tent for 20 minutes, carve and enjoy your feast!